heathg/Final_Project/Function Requirements.md

 2)been able to drag items around the screen to place inside different areas or containers of the screen, for example if there was 4 quadrants and move txt item from q3 to q1

-3)Image Placeholder if internet not available
+3)Image Placeholder if internet not available, when viewing website in app